conan-io/docs/reference/conanfile/tools/apple.rst

     $ conan install conanfile.py # default is Release
     $ conan install conanfile.py -s build_type=Debug

-This is a multi-configuration generator, and will generate different files for the different *Debug/Release* configurations for each requirement.
+This generator is multi-configuration.
+It will generate different files for the different *Debug/Release* configurations for each requirement.
 It will also generate one single file (*conandeps.xcconfig*) aggregating all the files for the direct dependencies (just *libpng* in this case).
 The above commands generate the following files: